trezzuri/erpnext-docs/docs/en/accounts/distributed-cost-center.md

 For example, In your business, If the Cost Center 'B' and 'C' depend on Cost Center 'A' by 20% and 80%.
 Then, you can mention 'A' as a Distributed Cost Center.
 It helps to reflect income, expense, and budget of 'A' in 'B' and 'C' with allocated percentages.

-In ERPNext you can create Distributed Cost Center and use them in transactions and reports.
+In SOMA you can create Distributed Cost Center and use them in transactions and reports.

 ## 1. How to create a Distributed Cost Center